 My name is Marc Adler.
-I am a graduate of NYU’s Gallatin School of Individualized Study and will start law school next fall.
-My articles have been published by Alternet.org, Splicetoday.com, Michaelmoore.com and Newsjunkiepost.com, among others.
+A graduate of NYU’s Gallatin School of Individualized Study, I consider myself a student of Melville and Shakespeare.
+My work has been published by alternet.org, splicetoday.com, michaelmoore.com and newsjunkiepost.com, among many others.

 Although I write very critically about the U.S. government, I love America and subscribe to the notion that, as Howard Zinn once said, “dissent is the highest form of patriotism.”

 As someone who does not specialize in any area of expertise, I seek to show how any lay person can come to know the truth about all the major issues by consulting authoritative sources.
 You don’t need to be a climate expert to know climate change is real, for example; all you have to do is read what the climate scientists have to say (and be able to distinguish between true experts and those paid off by the fossil fuel industry).
 The purpose of this blog is to provide the public with a resource for education.

 My Intellectual Journey from free market fundamentalism to Classical Liberalism: (I wrote this article a few years ago, so some of my views have changed)

 When I graduated from Yeshiva high school I spent a year in Israel studying at an American-based seminary, together with most of my ultra-orthodox Jewish friends from New York.
 At the start I adhered to two forms of religion: fanatical Judaism, of which I had already been skeptical and renounced by the end of the year, and a libertarian/conservatism-inspired faith in free markets and corporate structure.